 #4 – Look Over Here

 Directional cues are a well-known trick in visual marketing because they work.
 Images where the subject is looking or pointing to where important design elements are –like a CTA on a landing page or relevant info on a newsletter –, convert a lot more.

-Keep in mind, that the directional cue doesn’t have to be obvious, a subtle like this one where the model is looking in the general, desired direction can sometimes work better.
+Keep in mind that the directional cue doesn’t have to be obvious, a subtle like this one where the model is looking in general, desired direction can sometimes work better.

 #5 – Love That Pro Style

 Image quality cannot be overlooked.
-Obviously, a professional-looking design requires high-resolution photos with optimal technical quality.
+A professional-looking design requires high-resolution photos with optimal technical quality.
 But the content and composition matter a lot, too.

 We can’t stress enough how important it is to use photos –and illustrations– that are current, relatable, believable, and in a beautiful way.

 See the latest Photography Trends 2021; you’ll see what we mean.